armfazh/draft-sullivan-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 21. Output (x, y)
 ~~~

+## Encodings for Supersingular curves

 ### Boneh-Franklin Method {#supersingular}

 The map2curve_bf(alpha) implements the Boneh-Franklin method {{BF01}} which
-covers supersingular curves defined as y^2 = x^3 + B. Like other encodings,
+covers the supersingular curves defined by y^2 = x^3 + B over a field F such
-the resulting a point must be multiplied by cofactor to send the point to a
-specific subgroup of the curve.
+that q=2 (mod 3).

-Preconditions: A Weierstrass curve over F such that A=0 and q=2 (mod 3).
+Preconditions: A supersingular curve over F such that q=2 (mod 3).

 Input: alpha, an octet string to be hashed.

-Constants: B, the parameter of the Weierstrass curve.
+Constants: B, the parameter of the supersingular curve.

 Output: (x, y), a point on E.